albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 The `Person` class does not use the `extends` keyword.
-By default, any classes that do not use the `extends` keyword extends the `Object` class.
+By default, any class that dose not use the `extends` keyword, it automatically extends the `Object` class.
 The following example is equivalent to the above example.

 ```java
 package demo;